 - Anna Belle McCall Martin moved several times, arriving in Lima, Ohio in 1922.
 She moved to Detroit in 1930 and lived there for many years before moving to California.

 - Leon Roscoe McCall migrated to Detroit in 1920 with his family.
-They later moved to Chicago, IL.
+Several years later, they moved to Chicago, IL.

 - William McCall died as an infant.

 - Alma Otilla McCall Howard lived in Holly Springs Mississippi before the family migrated to Chicago by 1930.